Silica Aerogels as Thermal and Acoustic Insulation Material

 2- Heat transfer with the gas phase in the pores:

+According to the kinetic gas theory, gas molecules in the open air collide irregularly due to the average free path dimension.
+The average free path is the way for an atom or molecule to collide with another atom or molecule.
 However, since the pore sizes in the aerogel are very small relative to the average free path measurement, the air molecules in the pore cannot collide as in the open air.
 Therefore, heat transfer coefficient of aerogel has been lower than air.

 3- Radiation heat transfer: